gulfiliz/gulfiliz.github.io/_posts/2024-12-28-chingiz-aitmatov.md

 The Mankurt does not remember.
 Akbara does not stop grieving.

-But the telling — the fact that someone sat down and found the precise words for these irreversible things — this is its own kind of answer.
+But the telling, the fact that someone sat down and found the exact words for these irreversible things, is its own kind of answer.
 Not to the loss.
-But to the silence that loss leaves behind.
+To the silence the loss leaves behind.
+I know that silence.
+This is the writer who filled it for me.

 ---

 ## VI.
 Language and Double Vision

-Aitmatov wrote in two languages —
-Kyrgyz and Russian —
-and this bilingualism was not incidental.
+Aitmatov wrote in two languages, Kyrgyz and Russian, and the bilingualism was not incidental.

-It gave him what the critic calls **double vision** — the ability to inhabit two cultural worlds simultaneously, to see each through the lens of the other, to find in the gap between them the space where literature lives.
+It gave him a kind of double vision, the ability to live in two cultural worlds at once, to see each through the other, and to find in the gap between them the space where literature happens.

-His Kyrgyz gave him:
-the oral tradition, the epic cadences, the specific relationship between the human and the natural, the way time moves in a nomadic culture — not chronologically but in layers, the past present in the present in a way that literate cultures often suppress.
+His Kyrgyz gave him the oral tradition, the epic cadences, the particular bond between the human and the natural, the way time moves in a nomadic culture, not in a straight chronological line but in layers, the past still present in the present in a way literate cultures tend to suppress.

-His Russian gave him:
-the great tradition of the Russian novel, the precision of a literary language honed by Pushkin, Tolstoy, Dostoevsky, Chekhov — the forms and structures of a literature that had been thinking about suffering and meaning for two centuries.
+His Russian gave him the great tradition of the Russian novel, a literary language honed by Pushkin and Tolstoy and Dostoevsky and Chekhov, two centuries of forms built for thinking about suffering and meaning.

-The result is a prose style unlike anyone else's — vast and intimate simultaneously, moving between myth and the specific texture of daily life with a naturalness that feels inevitable in retrospect and is, in practice, extraordinarily difficult.
+The result is a prose unlike anyone else's, vast and intimate at the same time, moving between myth and the texture of an ordinary day with a naturalness that feels inevitable afterward and is, in practice, extraordinarily hard to do.

-Magical realism is the term sometimes applied.
-It is not quite right.
+People sometimes reach for "magical realism."
+It isn't quite right.

-García Márquez's magic comes from excess — the world overfull with impossible things.
+García Márquez's magic comes from excess, the world overfull with impossible things.
-Aitmatov's myth comes from depth — the world as it is, but seen through a longer time, a deeper history, a different relationship to the sacred.
+Aitmatov's myth comes from depth: the world exactly as it is, but seen through a longer time, a deeper history, a different relationship to the sacred.

-The Horned Mother Deer does not violate the laws of nature.
+The Horned Mother Deer doesn't break the laws of nature.
-She is the law of nature, seen from inside a tradition that has not separated the human from the natural into the opposition that modernity requires.
+She is the law of nature, seen from inside a tradition that never split the human off from the natural in the first place.

 ---

 ## VII.
 What He Knew

 Aitmatov died in 2008, in Nuremberg, of pneumonia.
-He was seventy-nine years old.
+He was seventy-nine.

-He had outlived the Soviet Union.
-He had served as Kyrgyzstan's ambassador to several countries.
-He had watched his country achieve independence and struggle to understand what independence meant after centuries of being someone else's territory.
+He had outlived the Soviet Union, served as Kyrgyzstan's ambassador to several countries, and watched his country become independent and then struggle to work out what independence even meant after centuries of being someone else's territory.

-In one of his last interviews, he was asked what he most wanted readers to take from his work.

-He said: *"I want them to feel that they are not alone in their grief.
-That their grief has been felt before.
-That the steppe is wide enough to hold it."*

-The steppe is wide enough to hold it.

-This is the sentence I return to.

-Not: your grief will be healed.
-Not: your grief has a meaning.
-Not: your grief will pass.
+What his books say to me, over and over, is not that grief will be healed, or that it has a hidden meaning, or that it will pass.

-The steppe is wide enough to hold it.
+It is something quieter and harder and, in the end, more bearable: that the steppe is wide enough to hold it.

-The landscape — vast, indifferent, enduring — receives what the human cannot contain.
+The landscape, vast and indifferent and enduring, receives what the human can't contain.
 The wind takes it.
 The grass absorbs it.
 The white bird keeps flying overhead, calling a name that someone, somewhere, still remembers.

+And then there is the line I carry around with me, the one that I think actually made me who I am.
+He wrote, simply:

+*"Yes, there will be winter, there will be cold, there will be snowstorms.
+But then there will be spring again."*

+I read that as a younger person and never put it down.
+It is the whole of him in one sentence.
+The winter is real.
+He never once pretends it isn't.
+And the spring is real too.

 ---

 ## VIII.
 Where to Begin

-If you have not read Aitmatov, begin with *The White Ship.*
+If you haven't read Aitmatov, begin with *The White Ship.*

-It is the shortest, the purest, the most devastating.
-It will tell you immediately
-whether this writer's world is your world.
+It is the shortest, the purest, the most devastating, and it will tell you almost immediately whether his world is your world.

-For most readers who encounter it, the answer is: yes.
-Incomprehensibly, yes.
-As if the book had been waiting for you in a language you didn't know you spoke.
+For most people who meet it, the answer is yes, an almost embarrassing, total yes, as if the book had been waiting for them in a language they didn't know they spoke.
+It was for me.

 Then *The Day Lasts More Than a Hundred Years.*
 Read it slowly.
 Let Yedigei's journey take its time.
 Let the steppe do what the steppe does.

-Then *The Scaffold* — knowing its imperfections, reading past them for the wolves.
+Then *The Scaffold*, knowing its flaws, reading past them for the wolves and their dreams.

-Then *Farewell, Gulsary* — the story of a man and his horse, which is to say: a story about loyalty, about the relationship between the human and the animal, about what it means to grow old in a world that is growing old differently than you.
+Then *Farewell, Gulsary*, the story of a man and his horse, which is to say a story about loyalty and about growing old in a world that is growing old in a different direction than you are.
+And if it takes hold of you the way it took hold of me, go on to *Jamila* and *Mother Earth*, and then you will simply have read all of him, which is one of the better things that can happen to a person.

-Then, when you have read them all, sit for a while with the image of a white bird flying over the steppe — a headscarf, a mother's voice, calling a name that must not be forgotten.
+When you've read them all, sit for a while with the image of a white bird over the steppe, a headscarf, a mother's voice, calling a name that must not be forgotten.

-*"Remember whose son you are.*
+*Remember whose child you are.*
-*Remember your name."*
+*Remember your name.*

 ---

 *Further reading:*
-*Chingiz Aitmatov — The White Ship (trans.
-Mirra Ginsburg)* *Chingiz Aitmatov — The Day Lasts More Than a Hundred Years (trans.
-John French)* *Chingiz Aitmatov — The Scaffold (trans.
-Arch Tait)* *Chingiz Aitmatov — Farewell, Gulsary (trans.
-John French)* *For context: Hamid Ismailov — The Railway (another Central Asian masterpiece)*
+*Chingiz Aitmatov, The White Ship (trans.
+Mirra Ginsburg)* *Chingiz Aitmatov, The Day Lasts More Than a Hundred Years (trans.
+John French)* *Chingiz Aitmatov, The Scaffold (trans.
+Arch Tait)* *Chingiz Aitmatov, Farewell, Gulsary (trans.
+John French)* *For context: Hamid Ismailov, The Railway, another Central Asian masterpiece.*